 I can’t give a set cooking time for this recipe as it will vary depending on the thickness of your fillets.
 The thickest part of the fillet will determine the cooking time and you will want to cook your salmon fillet for 4-6 mins per 1.5cm (1/2 inch) of thickness.

 I recommend checking the thickest part of the fillet 2 mins before the estimated cooking time.
 Carefully poke the thickest part of the fillet with a fork, if it flakes easily it’s ready.
-If not, return to the oven and keep checking each minute until the thickest part flakes through the entire thickness when you pirece with a fork.
+If not, return to the oven and keep checking each minute until the thickest part flakes through the entire thickness when you pierce with a fork.

 This Sundried Tomato Salmon recipe isn’t something I would recommend making for babies, or young children, due to the high sodium content.
-I always make sure I serve this with plenty of salad / vegetables and a carb with no added salt.
+I always make sure I serve this with plenty of salad/vegetables and a carb with no added salt.

-If you are looking for more salmon recipes then you might be interested in checking out my Lemon and Parmesan Crusted Salmon
+If you are looking for more salmon recipes then you might be interested in checking out my

 Sundried Tomato Salmon Fillets